-At least 33 credit hours in mathematics, including MTH 141 or 151, 152, 153, 254, 280, 300, 341/342 or 256/355, 421, 461, 490 and at least one of MTH 422 or 462.
-Required Support Courses for the B.S. degree: CSC 161 and an additional computer science course numbered above 200; and a minor in biology, chemistry, computer science, economics, or physics, or completion of the requirements for certification as a secondary teacher of mathematics.
-NOTE: No course numbered below MTH 141 may be counted toward the B.S. degree.
+Choose at least two of: MTH 422, MTH 462, MTH 473 Choose at least one pair: MTH 341 and MTH 342, or MTH 256 and MTH 355 Required Support Courses for the B.S. degree: CSC 161 and an additional computer science course numbered above 200; and a minor in biology, chemistry, computer science, economics, or physics, or completion of the requirements for certification as a secondary teacher of mathematics.
+NOTES:

+No course numbered below MTH 141 may be counted toward the B.A. or B.S. degree.
+Students intending to go to graduate school in mathematics are strongly encouraged to take MTH 323, MTH 422, MTH 462, and MTH 473.
 Mathematics Minor At least 18 credit hours in mathematics, with at least nine credit hours numbered 200 or higher, including MTH 256, and no more than three credit hours numbered below MTH 141.
 ECN 440 or ECN 445 may be included in the 18 credit hours required for the minor.
 Applied Mathematics Major B.A.
 Requirements: